Choosing the right school environment for your children is not easy.

 The second is the IB’s desire to integrate or actively promote these extra-curricular activities, notably through the presence of numerous clubs, often run by the pupils themselves.
 These are all opportunities to learn differently and make friends with the same interests, but also to take responsibility.

-- A better bridge with everyday life and globalization
+- A better bridge between everyday life and globalization

 At l’Atelier An Phu, we prepare students in Ho Chi Minh City for French school exams in the following cases: